 Q: Where do BVAC ambulances take patients?

 A: BVAC transports patients only to hospital emergency departments.
 Fortunately, there are three full-service hospitals within 5 miles of Bergenfield: Holy Name Medical Center, Englewood Hospital & Medical Center, and Hackensack University Medical Center (a state-designated Level II trauma center), Hackensack Meridian at Pascack Valley, The Valley Hospital in Ridgewood, Pascack Valley Medical Center in Westwood, or New Bridge Medical Center in Paramus.
 If a patient asks to be transported to a farther hospital, the BVAC crew will try their best to accommodate the request.
 However, it is occasionally necessary to transport to the closest emergency room.
-This can happen if: the patient is critical and the ambulance crew determines that it is medically necessary to reach a hospital as quickly as possible, if the desired hospital is on bypass/divert, or if the BVAC crew needs to return to Bergenfield as quickly as possible to respond to other emergencies.
+This can happen if: the patient is critical and the ambulance crew determines that it is medically necessary to reach a hospital as quickly as possible, or if the desired hospital is on bypass/divert, or severely inclement weather.
 It is important to keep in mind that, by federal law, all hospital emergency rooms are required to accept and treat any emergency patient regardless of insurance coverage or ability to pay.